Skip to content

 Does a whole-house filter remove lead or PFAS?

-Most do not, and few are system-certified for health contaminants.
-For lead or PFAS, add a point-of-use filter certified for that contaminant at your drinking tap.
+Most don't, and few are system-certified for health contaminants - so don't count on one to handle lead or PFAS on its own.
+The reliable setup is to keep the whole-house filter for chlorine and sediment, then add a point-of-use filter certified for that specific contaminant at your drinking tap.